Last Updated on September 4, 2020 by Facundo

 If you are planning on simply recording some music at home and don’t need an extreme number of inputs, then an Audio Interface will suit your needs best.

-On the other hand, if you want to be able to mix music for live shows while also having the option to record a high number of inputs, then the mixer is a much better choice.
+On the other hand, if you want to be able to mix music for live shows while also having the option to record a high number of inputs, or if you plan on having guests over for a podcast, then a mixer is a much better alternative.

-Why choose an Audio Interface over a USB Mixer that can do multi track recordings, is a very valid question.
+Why choose an Audio Interface over a USB Mixer that can do multi-track recordings?

 Frequently Asked Questions